What’s the Real Cost of Credentialing Delays?

 Understanding the abstract costs of credentialing delays is one thing, but seeing the actual numbers for your practice can be a powerful motivator for change.
 When you quantify the financial risks and potential savings, you can build a strong case for investing in a more efficient process.
 Let’s break down how to calculate what’s at stake for your practice and the return on investment (ROI) you could see by taking a proactive approach.

-Assess Your Risk of Delays
+How to Assess Your Practice’s Risk of Delays

 Credentialing delays directly translate to lost income, and the numbers add up quickly.
 Research shows that these delays can cost a practice between $6,000 and $8,000 per provider every month.
 For a single physician, that can mean an annual revenue loss of $100,000 to $200,000.
 Take a moment to consider your current process.
 If a new provider’s start date is pushed back by even a few weeks, your practice feels the financial strain immediately.
 A streamlined provider credentialing process is your first line of defense against these preventable losses.